‘Life-threatening’ blizzard will slam Iowa as record-low temps or tornado-spawning storms could hit the South and East Coast - KESQ

 Chicago

-Alert: A winter storm warning is in effect from 3 a.m.
-CT Friday until noon Saturday CT.
+Alert: A winter storm warning is in effect until noon Saturday CT.

 Snowfall: More than 8 inches of snow is expected, and snowfall rates could exceed 1 inch per hour.